-- 3. The Philips Foundation (financially) supports social entrepreneurs who pioneer solutions to provide better access to care, to grow the scale of their innovative approach, and improve their model, deploying Philips expertise in a mentoring and support mechanism, with the end goal to create system change and large scale access to quality healthcare for underserved communities. - 4.
-In extreme cases, like in 2020 during the COVID-19 outbreak in various countries, the explosion in Beirut, and in times of earthquake or hurricane, The Philips Foundation works to provide disaster relief to regions as quickly as possible.
-We do this through partnerships with national societies of the Red Cross, UN bodies, governments and NGO's, providing medical equipment to those in need, digital healthcare solutions, funds, as well as by facilitating Philips employees to donate funds. - 5.
-The work of the Philips Foundation it facilitates community service opportunities and NGOsupport opportunities around the world for volunteering employees from Royal Philips.
+- 3. The Philips Foundation Impact Investments BV (financially) supports social entrepreneurs who pioneer solutions to provide better access to care, to grow the scale of their innovative approach, and improve their model, deploying Philips expertise in a mentoring and support mechanism, with the end goal to create system change and large scale access to quality healthcare for underserved communities.
+The Investment Policy is layd down in a separate document. - 4.
+In extreme cases, manmade or natural disaster like the explosion in Beirut, the conflict in Ukraine and earthquakes in Turkey/Syria or hurricane and the COVID-19 outbreak in various countries, or hurricanes and floodings, The Philips Foundation works to provide disaster relief to regions as quickly as possible, guided by its disaster relief policy (laid down in a separate document), and through partnerships with national societies of the Red Cross, UN bodies, governments and NGO's, providing medical equipment to those in need, digital healthcare solutions, funds, as well as by facilitating Philips employees to donate funds for support. - 5.
+The work of the Philips Foundation facilitates opportunities for Royal Philips employees to volunteer in NGO- and social entrepreneurs challenges around the world.